Esther Phillips: Comeback

 Phillips eventually recovered enough to launch a comeback in 1962.
 Now billed as Esther Phillips instead of Little Esther, she recorded a country tune, "Release Me", with the producer Bob Gans.
 This went to number 1 on the R&B chart and number 8 on the pop chart.
 After several other minor R&B hits for Lenox, she was signed by Atlantic Records.
 Her cover of the Beatles' song "And I Love Him" nearly made the R&B Top 20 in 1965.
 The Beatles flew her to the UK for her first overseas performances.
+In July 2018, Paul McCartney recalled "the earliest [Beatles cover] that really caught my ear was by Esther Phillips ...
+"And I Love Him" which is really great.
+I love it."

 She had other hits in the 1960s for Atlantic, such as the Jimmy Radcliffe song "Try Me", which featured a saxophone part by King Curtis (and is often mistakenly credited as the James Brown song of the same title), but she had no more chart-toppers.
 Her heroin dependence worsened, and she checked into a rehabilitation facility.
 There she met the singer Sam Fletcher.
 While undergoing treatment, she recorded some sides for Roulette in 1969, mostly produced by Lelan Rogers.
 On her release, she returned to Los Angeles and re-signed with Atlantic.
 Her friendship with Fletcher resulted in a performance engagement at Freddie Jett's Pied Piper club in late 1969, which produced the album Burnin.
 She performed with the Johnny Otis Show at the Monterey Jazz Festival in 1970.